baryluk/dmt/README.md

 # Python-like indentation in D programming language

-This is a simple yet, powerful code translator allowing to use Python-like syntax to write D programs.
+This is a simple, yet powerful, code translator allowing to use Python-like syntax to write D programs.

 It operates by interpreting indents, and some keywords to translate it to a standard D programming language program.